Functional-level Uncertainty Quantification for Calibrated Fine-tuning on LLMs: Introduction

-To summarize, our contributions include: \begin{itemize} \item A novel uncertainty quantification approach for LLMs with MoE architecture during fine-tuning to quantify functional-level uncertainty and align with the probability of predictive correctness, which mitigates overconfidence issue and improves generalizability. \item A new calibration loss that incorporates predictive correctness probability to dynamically align the prompt-dependent LoRA mixture for better uncertainty estimation. \item Hierarchical decomposition of functional-level uncertainty into layer-wise mixture weights with guarantee that our calibration loss aligns mixture weights with predictive correctness. \item More than $25\%$ expected calibration error (ECE) reduction on $4$ common-sense reasoning tasks and $1$ domain-specific question answering task; improved ECE performance without compromising accuracy \textit{under distribution shift} on $2$ common-sense reasoning tasks and $4$ domain-specific question answering tasks. \end{itemize}
+During inference, LoRA experts offer diverse functional relationships acquired during fine-tuning, while MoE routers dynamically select the most relevant experts for each input prompt.
+This selection is guided by functional-level uncertainty calibration performed throughout fine-tuning, which aims to optimize the choice of the correct functional relationship for each prompt.
+More accurate expert selection enables the model to learn diverse functional relationships.
+As a result, the model’s uncertainty estimates become better aligned, enhancing calibration without compromising accuracy.
+To summarize, our contributions include: \begin{itemize} \item A novel uncertainty quantification approach for LLMs with MoE architecture during fine-tuning to quantify functional-level uncertainty and align with the probability of predictive correctness, which mitigates overconfidence issue and improves generalizability. \item A new calibration loss incorporating predictive correctness to dynamically align the prompt-dependent LoRA mixture for better uncertainty estimation. \item Hierarchical decomposition of functional-level uncertainty into layer-wise mixture weights with guarantee that our calibration loss aligns mixture weights with predictive correctness. \item Empirically, UQ4CT achieves over $25\%$ ECE reduction on $3$ common-sense reasoning tasks and $1$ domain-specific question answering task while preserving high accuracy.
+Under distribution shift, UQ4CT maintains superior calibration on $2$ common-sense reasoning tasks and $4$ domain-specific tasks.
+Experiments on open-ended generative QA further suggest that the functional-space calibration perspective extends beyond classification-style settings. \end{itemize}